atmoswing/atmoswing-user-manual/docs/app-optimizer/usage.rst

---skip-valid  Skip the validation calculation --no-duplicate-dates  Do not allow to keep several times the same analog dates (e.g. for ensembles) --dump-predictor-data   Dump predictor data to binary files to reduce RAM usage --calibration-method=<method>  Choice of the calibration method:
+--skip-valid  Skip the validation calculation --no-duplicate-dates  Do not allow to keep several times the same analog dates (e.g. for ensembles) --dump-predictor-data   Dump predictor data to binary files to reduce RAM usage --load-from-dumped-data  Load dumped predictor data into RAM (faster load) --replace-nans  Option to replace NaNs with -9999 (faster processing) --skip-nans-check  Do not check for NaNs (faster processing) --calibration-method=<method>  Choice of the calibration method:

                         * ``single``: single assessment